bahodge/tomb-of-annihilation/sessions/Session 35.md

 ## Sector 6

-we see a mage circle and a large violet cracked crystal. [[Khar]] won't touch it because it looks like a trap. [[Cyan]] tosses something into the circle and learns that the crystal can be used for devineing. [[Merrick Ravenshade]] walks in and grabs the crystal.
+we see a mage circle and a large violet cracked crystal. [[Khar]] won't touch it because it looks like a trap. [[Cyan]] tosses something into the circle and learns that the crystal can be used for devineing. [[Merrick]] walks in and grabs the crystal.
 She sees visions of the old Omuans and she sees and entity.
-Towards the end of the vision the entity locks eyes with [[Merrick Ravenshade|Merrick]]. [[Munch]] climbs onto [[Khar]]'s shoulders and get's a lift.
+Towards the end of the vision the entity locks eyes with [[Merrick|Merrick]]. [[Munch]] climbs onto [[Khar]]'s shoulders and get's a lift.

 ## Sector 10